 The Long Ladies run Marie-Madeline Studio.
 They tell us, “You can spin, you can swing, you can jump, you can dance, you can smile, (and we’re positive you can cook), in this little apron!”

-Great for an odds and end sort of day at home doing laundry, gardening, running out of doors with the children!
+What a great look for an odds-and-ends sort of day around the house doing laundry, gardening, running out of doors with the children!
 I especially love pockets!

 “There is no spectacle on earth more appealing

 than that of a beautiful woman in the act of